gswdn/CobaBot/README.md

 Conversation Items:
 * **Responses** are just rendered as written chat messages from the bot to the user.
 * **Questions** are something, the bot asks.
-You can define possible answers that will be rendered as buttons.
+You can define possible answers that will be rendered as buttons or have a text box to capture user input.
 * **Decisions** are made depending on the user's answer to a question.
 In particular, that means jumping to another Conversation Item identified by its unique key ("Goto").
 * **HttpRequestAction** can be used to reach out to a json-based webservice in order to access backend processing logic.